agongi/study/java/generics/README.md

 }
 ```

-As a workaround, you can create an object of a type parameter through reflection:
+As a workaround, you can create an object of a type parameter through reflection :
 ```java
 public static <E> void append(List<E> list, Class<E> cls) throws Exception {
     E elem = cls.newInstance();   // OK